choderalab/perses/README.md

 Experiments with expanded ensemble simulation to explore chemical and mutational space.

+## License
+This software is licensed under the [MIT license](https://opensource.org/licenses/MIT), a permissive open source license.

 ## Notice

 Please be aware that this code is made available in the spirit of open science, but is currently pre-alpha--that is,